Flint Hills Trail: 100+ miles of pastoral delight

 Overview

-The Flint Hills Trail begins in Osawatomie, Kansas, in Miami County and ends in Council Grove.
-There’s plenty of serenity between those two points, with the topography growing more rolling and scenic as you head west.
-This 117-mile rails-to-trail hiking and biking path was developed by the Kanza Conservancy.
+The Flint Hills Trail begins in Osawatomie, Kansas, in Miami County and will ultimately end in the small town of Herrington.
+It currently ends at the 92-mile marker in Council Grove.
+There’s plenty of serenity between Osawatomie and Council Grove, with the topography growing more rolling and scenic as you head west.
+This 118-mile rails-to-trail hiking and biking path was developed by the Kanza Conservancy.
 In addition to being Kansas’ longest trail, it is the seventh-longest rail-trail in the United States.
 One of its most-scenic sections runs along the Marais Des Cygnes River under towering, wooded bluffs (head west at the trailhead at 339th St. and Pressonville Road, Osawatomie as shown below).

 The river, which runs near the trail for miles, is a beautiful natural fixture in and of itself.
 The trail’s environment ranges from lonely pastoral landscapes, to farmer’s backyards to wooded enclaves.
 The area is rich in both Native American and United States history and figured centrally in the Civil War.
 The “mile zero” trailhead in Osawatomie is about 10 miles from Ottawa, population 12,000.
 Ottawa is the largest city along the trail and provides ample services.
 If you’re biking, then riding to Ottawa, eating lunch and returning is a reasonable plan for the day.
 Bikes can also be rented in Ottawa.